 In response to coronavirus (COVID-19) concerns, Gordon College will continue courses online through the remainder of the spring semester.
 Learn more and stay updated ➔

 Are you passionate about social justice?
 Do you enjoy working with people?
-Whether you’re interested in working with individuals, families, groups or communities, pursing a social welfare pathway within the sociology major will equip you with the skills needed to work for social change.
+Whether you’re interested in working with individuals, families, groups or communities, pursing a social welfare major will equip you with the skills needed to work for social change.
 You’ll be prepared to act in systems at all levels to help bring about peace, justice and social transformation.

 HEAR FROM A GRAD

 Young Adult Consultant, U.S. Children’s Bureau